Yunus Akgün

-Professional career
+Club career

 Galatasaray

 Akgün is a product of the Galatasaray youth academy, joining in 2011.
 He made his professional debut for Galatasaray in the 2018 Turkish Super Cup 1–1 (5–4) penalty shootout loss against Akhisar Belediyespor on 5 August 2018.

 On 29 January 2019, Akgün scored a hat-trick in 4–1 win of Turkish Cup match against Boluspor.

-Adana Demirspor (loans)
+Adana Demirspor (loan)

-On 6 September 2021, Adana Demirspor re-hired Akgün, who played last season, from Galatasaray.
+On 6 September 2021, Adana Demirspor brought in Akgün on a loan from Galatasaray.